SL-Mar/quantcoder-backend/README.md

 ## Citation

-If this repository or its workflows contribute to your academic work, you are invited to cite it as:
+If this repository or its workflows contribute to your academic or institutional work, you are invited to cite it as:

 ```
 S.M.Laignel.
 (2025).
 QuantCoder FS: LLM-powered fundamental analysis and pair-coding for Quantitative Finance.
 GitHub Repository. https://github.com/SL-Mar/quantcoder-backend
 ```
 ---

-For issues or contributions, feel free to open a pull request or submit a GitHub issue.